 It remains very quiet on the land with just four Willow Warblers, 20 Chiffchaffs, 15 Blackcaps, four Lesser Whitethroats, a Ring Ouzel, a Fieldfare and two Bramblings of interest.

-At least three Porpoises were feeding offshore and Brown Hare was seen on the land.
+At least 15 Porpoises were feeding offshore and a Brown Hare was seen along the road.

 At Dungeness Bird Observatory we take security of your data very seriously.
 The data we hold is kept securely on a password protected device and we never pass on any information to a third party.
 For more information please read our Data Policy available here.

 We are glad to say that the Observatory is now clear and visitors are very welcome.
 We are very pleased to be accepting bookings at the Observatory.
 In order to keep staff and visitors as safe as possible, we may request that you take a Lateral Flow Test (provided) before you first come in.
 The hides will be open for 'Friends of DBOT'.
 However, we would request that you continue to observe safe practises and sanitiser and spray will continue to be provided to clean down the handles and closures in the hide after you have used it.

 Please forward any Dungeness recording area records to the Warden.